If you made any changes in Pure these will be visible here soon.

 Teaching

-Rotem Giladi taught a wide scope of international law courses at the Hebrew University Law Faculty, the University of Edinburgh, the University of Helsinki and Leipzig University.
-At Roehampton Law (2021-22), he teaches Public Law and Human Rights; Law & Legal Research; and Human Rights Law
+I taught a wide scope of international law courses at the Hebrew University Law Faculty, the University of Edinburgh, the University of Helsinki and Leipzig University.
+At Roehampton Law, I teach Public Law and Human Rights; Law & Legal Research; Public Law and Human Rights.

 Consultancy work

-Including governmental services, humanitarian organisations, and thinktanks—in particular in the context of the Mideast peace process and conflict and humanitarian law and action
+To governmental departments, humanitarian organisations, and thinktanks—in particular in the context of the Mideast peace process and conflict and humanitarian law and action

 Qualifications